Background - Bicol-Quezon-Mindoro

 Contiguous to the Bicol Region is the Province of Quezon which shares similar landscape of social injustice and inequity issues and history of conflict.
 Despite the significant decline of conflict in the area and improved human development index, a number of municipalities in Bondoc Peninsula, Quezon remains to be surrounded by conflict given its proximity to similarly conflict-affected areas of Bicol Region and remaining land-related issues.

-This PAMANA Bicol-Quezon corridor further extends westward to include the Mindoro Island, covering Mindoro Oriental and Mindoro Occidental.
+This PAMANA Bicol-Quezon corridor further extends westward to include the Mindoro Island, and covering Mindoro Oriental.
 The impending displacement of Indigenous People (IP) communities arising from mining and other resource extraction activities, ancestral domain issues and human rights violations (HRVs) are among the major issues that expose communities to vulnerabilities and threats to human and ecological security due to the prolonged armed conflict in the area.